Minnesota Wildflowers

 Flower: Flower shape: 7+petals

-[photo of flowers] Yellow sunflower 2 to 3½ inches across with 10 to 25 petals (ray flowers).
-The center disk is usually purplish brown, but is sometimes yellow.
+[photo of flowers] Yellow sunflower 2 to 3½ inches across with 10 to 25 rays (petals).
+The center disk is usually purplish brown, sometimes yellow.
 When the weather is especially dry the petals fold up lengthwise or become twisted.

 Leaves and stem: Leaf attachment: opposite Leaf type: simple

-[photo of leaves] Leaves are up to 4 inches long and ¾ to 1 inch wide, generally shaped like the tip of a spear, with a very rough texture and little or no leaf stem.
+[photo of leaves] Leaves are 2 to 10 inches long and ¾ to 2¼ inches wide, typically shaped like the tip of a spear, with a very rough texture and short-stalked to stalkless.
 A pair of prominent lower veins run parallel to the center vein.
 The leaf edges have shallow, widely spaced teeth and short hairs.
 Color is dull gray-green, almost olive.
-Attachment is opposite and most leaves are in the lower part of the plant, but there may be small oval leaves widely spaced above the midpoint, possibly alternately attached.
-The main stem is bristly and turns reddish brown with age.
+Attachment is opposite and most leaves are in the lower part of the plant, but there may be small oval or lance-linear leaves widely spaced above the midpoint, which may be alternately attached.
+The stem is bristly and turns reddish brown with age.

 Notes: